 CONCLUSION

 IRI is a well-defined insult to the liver during periods of interruption and restoration of oxygen delivery, as occurs in certain procedures such as hepatic resections and orthotopic liver transplantation.
-Relative NO deficiency seems central in the pathogenesis of this injury.
-Replacing NO per either by inhalation, nitrate anion or via NO donor drugs represents a pragmatic means of mitigating IRI.
-Clinical studies incorporating inhaled NO provide solid evidence in mitigating injury from IRI.
-Inhaled NO has demonstrated repeated efficacy without any demonstrable metabolic or hematological toxicities.
-Costs of routine NO administration during liver transplantation is negligible when the entire spectrum of care is considered.
-Moreover, when taking in consideration the clinical evidence yhat has accrued, routine administration seems warranted.
+Relative NO· deficiency seems central in the pathogenesis of this injury.
+Replacing NO· per either by inhalation, nitrate anion or via NO· donor drugs represents a pragmatic means of mitigating IRI.
+Clinical studies incorporating inhaled NO· provide solid evidence in mitigating injury from IRI.
+Inhaled NO· has demonstrated repeated efficacy without any demonstrable metabolic or hematological toxicities.
+Costs of routine NO· administration during liver transplantation is negligible when the entire spectrum of care is considered.
+Therefore Nitric oxide has a potential to be a good therapeutic option for organ resuscitation in liver transplantation, especially for the extended criteria (marginal quality) donors, but further investigation is still warranted for routine clinical use.

 FIGURE LEGENDS